Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to above assigned, Friedrich Nietzsche, Selected Writings (1872-1888), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, John Stuart Mill, Utilitarianism (1863), along with associated law and regulation.

 Wednesday, Social Sciences

-Modern Atlantic and European anthropology, economics, and politics.
-Lecture and seminar, with attention to above assigned, Karl Marx and Friedrich Engels, Selected Writings (1843-1894), Vladimir Lenin, Imperialism, the Highest Stage of Capitalism (1917) and Antonio Gramsci, Prison Notebooks (1929-1935), along with associated studies.
+Modern conversations in human and social sciences.
+Lecture and seminar, with attention to above assigned, Karl Marx and Friedrich Engels, Selected Writings (1843-1894) and Vladimir Lenin, Imperialism, the Highest Stage of Capitalism (1917), along with associated studies.

 Thursday, Natural Sciences